Running Scripts

 }

-Pre-Build & Post-Build Scripts
+## Pre-Build & Post-Build Scripts <a href="#pre-build-amp-post-build-scripts" id="pre-build-amp-post-build-scripts"></a>

-If you define prebuild and/or postbuild scripts in nr.config.ts, nr will run them before and after the build script.
-These scripts are not run with build.watch.
+If you define `prebuild` and/or `postbuild` scripts in `nr.config.ts`, `nr` will run them before and after the `build` script.
+These scripts are **not** run with `build.watch`.

-import { withDefaultPackageScripts } from '@darkobits/ts';
+import { defineConfig } from '@darkobits/nr'

-export default withDefaultPackageScripts(({ script, command }) => {
+({ script, command }) => {

 script('postbuild', [